simplefoc/simplefoc.github.io/docs/simplefoc_library/code/current_sense/inline.md

 //  - phC   - C phase adc pin (optional)
 InlineCurrentSense current_sense  = InlineCurrentSense(0.01, 20, A0, A1, A2);
 ```
 To instantiate the inline current sensor using the <span class="simple">Simple<span class="foc">FOC</span>library</span> just create an instance of the class `InlineCurrentSense`.
 This class takes as a parameter shunt resistance value `shunt_resistor`, amplification gain `gain` and two or three ADC channel pins depending on the available measuring hardware that you might have.
 It is important to specify right adc channels for right driver/motor phase.
-So if your pin `A0` measures the phase current `A` and pin `A1` measures the phase current `B` make sure to put provide them to the constructor in that order.
+So if your pin `A0` measures the phase current `A` and pin `A1` measures the phase current `B` make sure to provide them to the constructor in that order.

 ### Measuring 2 out of 3 currents
 Field Oriented Control algorithm can run with both 2 or 3 phase current measurements.
 If measuring 2 out of 3 currents, when defining your `InlineCurrentSense` class put the flag `_NC` (not connected) to the phase value you are not using.